-Fixed-price engagements are accounted for under the percentage-of-completion method.
-Under the percentage-of-completion method, we estimate the percentage-of-completion based upon efforts incurred to date to the estimated total efforts required to complete each engagement.
-The use of the percentage-of-completion method requires significant judgment relative to estimating total contract revenue and costs to completion, including assumptions and estimates relative to the length of time to complete the project, the nature and complexity of the work to be performed and anticipated changes in other engagement-related costs.
+Revenue from fixed price contracts related to complex design, development and customization is accounted for under the percentage of completion method.
+Under the percentage of completion method, management estimates the percentage of completion based upon efforts incurred as a percentage of the total estimated efforts for the specified engagement.
+When total cost estimates exceed revenue, we accrue for the estimated losses immediately.
+The use of the percentage of completion method requires significant judgment relative to estimating total contract revenue and efforts, including assumptions relative to the length of time to complete the project, the nature and complexity of the work to be performed, and anticipated changes in other engagement related costs.
 Our analysis of these contracts also contemplates whether contracts should be combined or segmented.
 We combine closely related contracts when all the applicable criteria under U.S. GAAP are met.
 Similarly, we may segment a project, which may consist of a single contract or a group of contracts, with varying rates of profitability, only if all the applicable criteria under U.S. GAAP are met.
-Estimates of total contract revenue and costs to completion are continually monitored during the term of the contract and are subject to revision as the contract progresses.
-Unforeseen circumstances may arise during an engagement requiring us to revise our original estimates and may cause the estimated profitability to decrease.
+Estimates of total contract revenue and efforts are continuously monitored during the term of the contract and are subject to revision as the contract progresses.
 When revisions in estimated contract revenue and efforts are determined, such adjustments are recorded in the period in which they are first identified.